Home

 Palm muting is a very important method of laying your picking hand lightly across the strings to mute or partially mute some or all of the strings.

 This makes your guitar more of a percussion instrument.
-Used in all styles either as a acoustic or electric guitar technique.
-Well there you go some very important guitar technique descriptions - vital tools in your toolbox as a guitarist.
+Used in all styles either as an acoustic or electric guitar technique.
+Well there you go some very important technique descriptions - vital tools in your toolbox as a guitarist.